frederikmoellers/xtables-monitor/README.md

 # xtables-monitor
 Write firewall rules using templates!

+You want to have a firewall on your laptop?
+You want to have an IPv4/6 server with a single ruleset?
+You don't want to grow old writing firewall rules and adapting them?
+Use the power of templates to solve all these problems!

+Using `xtables-monitor`, you can write a single set of rules for both IPv4 and IPv6 and you can effortlessly have your firewall adapt to your environment by referencing current network settings from your ruleset.

 ## Installation
 Run `setup.py install`.
 It should automatically check for (Python) dependencies and will install the package.
 Copy the examples to or create your own templates in `/etc/xtables-monitor`.